MIR39X/Automotive-Management-System/README.md

 ## Current Status
 - Vehicles, Customers, and Employees modules are fully wired, with CRUD views and purpose-built dashboards.
 - Customer profiles now include inline purchase recording, coupon validation, inventory adjustments, and lifetime value stats.
 - Vehicle images are uploaded to `assets/uploads/` (5 MB limit) and rendered throughout the site; there is no CDN or S3 dependency.
 - Inventory and Coupon records are referenced from the customer purchase forms but must currently be seeded directly in the database (no UI yet).
+- Session-backed authentication now protects every management screen.
+Unauthenticated visitors only see the live inventory grid on the landing page; KPIs and admin modules require a login.
-- Menu links for **Sales**, **Maintenance**, and **Login** exist in `includes/header.php` as placeholders only—no corresponding pages have been implemented.
+- Menu links for Sales/Maintenance still point to placeholders (no code yet).

 ## Features
 ### Vehicle Inventory
 - List, search (via browser find), and drill into vehicles with hero cards, KPIs, and a gallery view.
 - Add/edit forms capture VIN, brand/model, year, status (`available`, `sold`, `service`), price, description, and an optional image with client-side preview and 5 MB server-side validation.
-- Deleting a vehicle removes it from the catalog and exposes the “no vehicles yet” empty state on both the dashboard and landing page.
+- Deleting a vehicle removes it from the catalog and exposes the "no vehicles yet" empty state on both the dashboard and landing page.
-- Home page (`public/index.php`) surfaces the full inventory grid for quick demo/showroom viewing.
+- Home page (`public/index.php`) surfaces a live inventory grid; authenticated users also see KPI tiles (total/available/sold/value).

 ### Customers & Purchases
 - Customer list offers quick links into a detailed CRM-style profile.